pirtwo/griddedjs/README.md

 ```

 #### insertY(index)
-This method will insert a new row at index and will shift the rows after index + 1 to down.
-The new cells will be initialized with undefined value and will be returned as an array.
+This method will insert a new row at the parameter index.
+New cells will be initialized with undefined value and will be returned as an array.
 ```javascript
 let grid = new Grid2D(2, 2);    // create grid with 5 row and 2 column
 let newRow = grid.insertY(1);   // insert new row between row-0 and row-2